Shahbaz-mahmood123/batch-debugging-cli/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To use this CLI, you will need to first export two enviornment variables.
+To use this CLI, you will need to have an AWS account, a batch compute enviornment created and the aws cli configured locally with the appropriate permissions.

+Currently only two commands are support and the CLI expects the enviornment name to match what is currently in AWS.

+When supplying a compute enviornment id please pass the full name of the compute envionrment: example `TowerForge-1rVcJ5K5wnvky3zohO4EaN-head`.

+For Seqera platform, please declare the below two enviornment variables prior to attempting to run any of the seqera cli commands:
 ```sh
 export PLATFORM_TOKEN=
 export PLATFORM_URL=
 ```

-You will also need aws credentials stored locally so the CLI can fetch the various resources from AWS.

-Currently only two commands are support and the CLI expects the enviornment name to match what is currently in AWS.
-For example `TowerForge-1rVcJ5K5wnvky3zohO4EaN-head`.
 <!-- ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.